-The Urban Health Media Project launched in March 2017 to train diverse high school students from under-resourced communities how to produce multimedia journalism on health and social issues.
+The Urban Health Media Project, now Youthcast Media Group™, launched in March 2017 to train diverse high school students from under-resourced communities how to produce multimedia journalism on health and social issues.
 We planned to focus on the social determinants of health, including the food insecurity, housing and transportation challenges that lead to glaring health disparities in many of our students’ neighborhoods.

 While we covered these topics (and still do), the young people involved in our programs told us early on - long before COVID-19 forced us all indoors and strained everyone’s mental health - they wanted to cover issues they felt affected them more directly.
 They wrote about topics such as fatherlessness, domestic violence, addiction and the stigma surrounding mental health treatment.

 Thanks to large grants from the Robert Wood Johnson Foundation and the Melinda Gates-seeded Upswing Fund for Adolescent Mental Health, we’ve been able to plunge far deeper into social determinants and are addressing mental health stigma head on.
 We launched our first nearly full-semester Community Health Storytelling class at Richard Wright School for Journalism and Media Arts last year, developed partnerships with the Washington Blade (the country’s oldest LGBTQ+ publication) and the online news site DC Line and had our most successful journalism workshop to date, “Home Sick: How Where We Live Influences Health.”